jwngr/sdow/docs/web-server-setup.md

     **Note:** Supervisor debug logs can be found at `/tmp/supervisord.log`.

-1. Install a mail service in order to read errors from cron jobs:
+1. Install a mail service in order to read logs from cron jobs:

     ```bash
-    $ sudo apt-get install postfix
+    $ sudo apt-get -yq install postfix
-    # Choose local and use the default email address.
+    # Choose "Local only" and use the default email address.
     ```

+    **Note:** Cron job logs will be written to `/var/mail/jwngr`.

 1. Generate a strong Diffie-Hellman group to further increase security (note that this can take a couple minutes):